wp-plugins/user-meta-manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

-= 3.4.3 =
-Cleaned some code.
-Verified compatibility with WordPress 4.0.

-= 3.4.2 =
-Fixed a couple of bugs.
-Cleaned some code.

-= 3.4.1 =
-Fixed a bug.
-Added the field type Random String to the Pro version, in addition to some other features.

-= 3.4.0 =
-Fixed a bug in the json short code.
-View the documentation for the correct format for this short code option.

-= 3.3.9 =
-Fixed a bug in the json short code.

-= 3.3.8 =
-Fixed a bug in the json short code, and a couple of JS bugs.

-= 3.3.7 =
-Fixed a bug that caused default values to be overwritten in non-profile fields.

-= 3.3.6 =
-Fixed a bug that prevented some custom fields from displaying in the Add User screen.

-= 3.3.5 =
-Removed user-meta-manager/includes/umm-csv.php

-= 3.3.4 =
-Changed how csv backup is called.

-= 3.3.3 =
-Changed the HTML output slightly to resolve a potential conflict with other plugins.

 = 3.3.2 =
 Fixed a bug in the Add Custom Meta process.